tom0334/ConsistentSpacingDecoration/README.md

 # ConsistentSpacingDecoration
-A RecyclerViewItemDecoration that provides consistent spacing on all 4 sides when working with GridlayoutManager
+A RecyclerViewItemDecoration that provides consistent spacing on all 4 sides when working with GridlayoutManager.

 When using gridlayoutmanager with cards and padding/margin on your listitems, the spacing between items is doubled.
 This librfary fixes that.